 Anthony A. Hartmann

-- Represented L’Oréal in separate patent infringement actions concerning hair dyes and mascaras.
+- L'Oreal v.
+Clairol and L'Oreal v.
+Estee Lauder (D. N.J.).
+Represented L'Oréal in separate patent infringement actions, concerning hair dyes and mascaras, resulting in favorable settlements.

-- Defended the Gold Peak family of companies in an ITC action for zero-mercury batteries, resulting in a very favorable licensing agreement.
+- Certain Zero-Mercury-Added Alkaline Batteries, 337-TA-493 (ITC).
+Defended the Gold Peak family of companies in a proceeding regarding zero-mercury-added alkaline batteries, resulting in a favorable licensing agreement.

-- Defended GPE International in a declaratory judgment action regarding fast battery chargers, resulting in a favorable settlement.
+- Jeckson Elec. v.
+GPE Int'l (D.D.C.).
+Represented GPE International in a declaratory judgment action regarding fast battery chargers, resulting in a favorable settlement.

 - Illinois Bar Association